razerofficial/marmalade-plugin-razer-sdk/README.md

-# marmalade-plugin-razer-sdk
+# Marmalade Game Engine

-Marmalade Plugin for RazerSDK
+The [RazerSDK](https://github.com/razerofficial/razer-sdk-docs) can be accessed via the `RazerSDK Marmalade Extension`.